Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Conclusion

 There are obviously many directions for further developments in this field.
 An important applied problem is the development of more flexible numerical methods that apply to more complex geometries in 2 and 3 dimensions.
 Once numerically implemented, the method presented in~\cite{EpWG2023_1,EpWG2023_2} can serve as a `gold standard' for new methods that may be more difficult to rigorously analyze.
 We also hope to establish the existence of complete asymptotic expansions for outgoing solutions, which are valid in neighborhoods of the channel ends.

 Another important direction is the study of the full scattering operator defined by the wave guide problem.
-While its general properties can be obtained using the geometric microlocal methods of Melrose and Vasy, it will be necessary in applications to develop more explicit methods to estimate the relative sizes of the different components of the scattering operator, i.e., to measure how much radiation escapes in the channels vs.\ in the free regions.
+While its general properties can be obtained using the geometric microlocal methods of Melrose and Vasy, it will be necessary, in applications, to develop more explicit methods to estimate the relative sizes of the different components of the scattering operator, i.e., to measure how much energy remains in the channels vs.\ radiation escaping into the free regions.
 This could be quite useful for the practical design of `optimal' wave-guide networks.
 In Appendix~\ref{chan-to-chan} we show that the channel-to-channel scattering coefficients are well defined.

 The methods introduced here readily generalize to study the open wave guide problem for Maxwell's equations.
 On the free boundary, the scattering wave-front set readily generalizes to this setting, as does the notion of polarization of the principal singularities, see~\cite{Dencker1982}.
 The classical Silver-M\"uller radiation conditions are easily understood in this language.
 It seems quite likely that channels can again be accommodated, though the details have not yet been worked out.